 Every person owning or occupying premises through which a watercourse passes, shall keep and maintain that part of the watercourse within the premises free of trash, debris, excessive vegetation, and other obstacles that would pollute, contaminate, or significantly retard the flow of water through the watercourse.
 In addition, the owner or occupant shall maintain existing privately owned structures within or adjacent to a watercourse so that such structures will not become a hazard to the use, function, or physical integrity of the watercourse.

 Subd.
 4. Storage of Materials, Machinery, and Equipment.
 Objects, such as motor vehicle parts, containing grease, oil or other hazardous substances, and unsealed receptacles containing hazardous materials, shall not be stored in areas susceptible to runoff.
 Any machinery or equipment that is to be repaired or maintained in areas susceptible to runoff shall be placed in a confined area to contain leaks, spills, or discharges.

 Subd.
+5. Storage and Transferring of Salt.
+Salt storage and transferring areas at commercial, institutional, and non-NPDES permitted industrial facilities must be covered or indoors, located on an impervious surface, and BMPs to reduce exposure when transferring salt within the salt storage and transferring area.

-5. Removal of Debris and Residue.
+Subd.
+6. Removal of Debris and Residue.
 Debris and residue shall be removed and disposed of properly, as noted below: